 Medicare Advantage and Coverage outside of the U.S.

 Rules for health coverage outside of the U.S. for Medicare Advantage plans are similar to regulations for Original Medicare.
 Some Medicare private health plans provide extended coverage.
 Check the costs and rules of your particular plan.

 Medicare Supplement and Foreign Travel – Medigap Plans

 Medicare Supplement Plans (Medigap Plans) provide the best opportunity for health care coverage outside the U.S. The plans include:

-These plans pay 80% of the billed charges for medically necessary emergency care outside the U.S. after you meet a $250 deductible per year.
+- Pays 80% of the billed charges for certain medically necessary emergency care outside the U.S. after you meet a $250 deductible for the year.